-Israeli PM Benjamin Netanyahu defends Iran nuclear accusations
+Israeli PM Netanyahu defends Iran accusations

-(CNN)Israeli Prime Minister Benjamin Netanyahu offered a robust defense Tuesday of a dramatic presentation in which he accused Iran of "brazenly lying" over its nuclear weapons ambitions.
+(CNN)Israeli Prime Minister Benjamin Netanyahu offered a robust defense Tuesday of a dramatic presentation in which he accused Iran of "brazenly lying" over its nuclear ambitions.

-Netanyahu told CNN's "New Day" that a trove of documents, obtained by Israeli intelligence and which he first revealed in a TV address on Monday night, showed Iran had no intention of sticking to its commitments in the 2015 deal brokered with the international community.
+Netanyahu told CNN's "New Day" that a trove of documents, which was obtained by Israeli intelligence and he first revealed in a TV address on Monday night, showed Iran had no intention of sticking to its commitments in the 2015 deal brokered with the international community.

 "They don't want the world to know what I showed the world yesterday," Netanyahu said of Iran.